 - Educate students about better spending habits

-The University of Hertfordshire invested in Blackbullion to amplify the team’s efforts to proactively reach out to a wider segment of students.
-The aim being to help students in avoiding preventable financial problems in the future.
+The University of Hertfordshire invested in Blackbullion to amplify the team’s efforts to proactively reach out to a wider segment of students, with the aim of helping students to avoid preventable financial problems in the future.

 For the University of Hertfordshire, Blackbullion has become a central part of the student support operation.
 The platform has been integrated within Open Days, hardship funds, budgeting workshops, and used to raise awareness of financial skills.
-Due to this approach the university has seen a decline in the number of people applying for hardship funds.
+Due to this approach, the university has seen a decline in the number of students applying for hardship funds.